ppy/osu-wiki/wiki/Tournaments/GTS/CGTS_2019/en.md

 ![CGTS 2019 logo](img/logo.jpg)

-The **Continental Global Taiko Showdown 2019** (***CGTS 2019***) is a worldwide double-elimination osu!taiko tournament hosted by ![][flag_FR] [Kasumii-sama](https://osu.ppy.sh/users/6177263) and ![][flag_FR] [TLQ\_Yoshii](https://osu.ppy.sh/users/7157133).
-The tournament has a regional phase and a global phase: the regional phase is a 1v1 bracket to find the best players in each continent, and the global phase is a 4v4 bracket where the top players from each continent will face each other.
-This is the first installment of the Continental Global Taiko Showdown and part of the Global Taiko Showdown series.
+The **Continental Global Taiko Showdown 2019** (***CGTS 2019***) was a worldwide double-elimination osu!taiko tournament hosted by ![][flag_FR] [Kasumii-sama](https://osu.ppy.sh/users/6177263) and ![][flag_FR] [TLQ\_Yoshii](https://osu.ppy.sh/users/7157133).
+The tournament had a regional phase and a global phase: the regional phase is a 1v1 bracket to find the best players in each continent, and the global phase is a 4v4 bracket where the top players from each continent will face each other.
+This was the first installment of the Continental Global Taiko Showdown and part of the Global Taiko Showdown series.

 ## Tournament schedule